KahnishgaSolaidurairaj/KahnishgaSolaidurairaj/README.md

 I'm currently a freshman majoring in Computer Science at UIC.

+My other hobbies include crocheting, dancing, watching tv shows, baking cakes, and doing reserach on intresting and random topics.

 <!---
 KahnishgaSolaidurairaj/KahnishgaSolaidurairaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.